Aplysia sydneyensis

-Aplysia sydneyensis is a species of gastropod mollusc in the genus Aplysia, family Aplysiidae.
+Aplysia sydneyensis, the sydney seahare is a species of gastropod mollusc in the genus Aplysia, family Aplysiidae.
+It is often found in the intertidal zone on the Australian coast.

 Description

+The colour of the sydney seahare varies, and individuals can be near-black, brown, red or yellow.
+It is covered in spots that vary from off white to dark brown, and has a black lined pattern on the head and sides.
+The head is small, and the rhinophores are slender and close together.
+It grows to approx 150mm in length.
+When startled, this species can produce a cloud of dark purple ink.

-(Original description) The shell is compressed and elongate-perpendicular in form; coloration is chestnut at the median region, becoming pale horn-colored toward the margins.
+Aplysia sydneyensis has a small, thin and flat shell, typically hidden by the parapodia (mantle flaps).
+Shell coloration is chestnut at the median region, becoming pale horn-colored toward the margins.
 The apex is obtuse, terminal, slightly reflected and incurved.
 The dorsal margin is convex; the upper margin is straight; the outer lip is straight; the lower margin is subquadrate.

+Life history

+Copulation and egg-laying takes place between April through to June.
+A. sydneyensis feeds on algae such as Laurencia obtusa.

 Distribution

 This marine species is endemic to Australia and occurs off New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia.